-Students in Year 7 participate in a semester based unit of Music.
-In Year 7 students learn Rhythms whilst reading and writing music.
-An elective instrumental music program is available for Years 7-12 and allows all students the opportunity to explore their special interests and develop their talents.
+Students in Years 7 and 8 participate in a semester based unit of Performing Arts.
+An elective instrumental music program is also available for Years 7-12 and allows all students the opportunity to explore their special interests and develop their talents.
 Individual tuition is offered in Piano, Guitar, all Strings, Brass, Wind and Percussion instruments.
 There is also a wide range of musical co-curricular activities available to students through school choirs and the College Production.